Cable Standing Lift

 Instructions

-- Lift handle diagonally across torso.
+- Lift the handle diagonally across the torso in a smooth path.

-- Pause briefly near top position.
+- Pause briefly near the top while keeping the trunk controlled.

-- Return slowly to start path.
+- Return slowly along the same path to the start.

 Tips & Tricks